anilgoktas/FlixBus/README.md

 ### Project Structure

 - There are three testing targets where shared codes & resources placed in the `FlixBusTestsCore` folder.
+- Only `Main.storyboard` is used since we only have two screens which are stations and station detail.

 ### Core Folder